almAngel/aIicia/README.md

 ## Can I use it to help me edit videos?

 Sure.
 Use it.
-But first:
+But I would appreciate if you could help me:

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/ShiftALM?country.x=ES&locale.x=es_ES)